 Welders Insurance Examples

-- Public Liability: While working in somebody's home, they trip and fall over a wire you’ve left out.
-They hurt themselves, and can’t work for a month.
-They sue you for their lost wages.
+- Public Liability: While a welder is working in somebody's home, the client trips and falls over a wire the welder left out.
+The client is injured and can’t work for a month.
+They sue the welding business for their lost wages.

-- Product Liability: A welding gun you’ve sold somebody malfunctions and damages their pipes.
-They sue you for the damage and repair cost.
+- Product Liability: A welding gun sold by a welding business malfunctions and causes significant damage.
+The third parties sues for the damage and repair costs.

-- Employers’ Liability: An employee burns themselves while welding and blames the inadequate safety equipment you provided.
-They can’t work for 6 weeks, and sue you to cover the damages.
+- Employers’ Liability: An employee burns themselves while welding and blames the inadequate safety equipment provided by their employer.
+They can’t work for 6 weeks, and sue the business to cover the damages.

-- Personal Accident: You have a minor fall and can’t work for 2 weeks.
+- Personal Accident: A welder has a minor fall and can’t work for 2 weeks.
 Personal Accident helps cover lost earnings so the welder can pay their personal bills.

-- Business Use Vehicle: You’re involved in an accident while transporting your tools in your car from a client’s building.
-Your Comprehensive Business Use Vehicle coverage pays for the repairs.
+- Business Use Vehicle: A welder is involved in an accident while driving to a client site, damaging their van and another vehicle.
+Comprehensive Business Use Vehicle coverage pays for the repairs to both vehicles.

-- Tools and Equipment: Your tools are stolen from a secure building site.
-Your Tools cover pays for the cost of an equivalent replacement.
+- Tools and Equipment: A welder's tools are stolen from a secure building site.
+Tools insurance pays for the cost of an equivalent replacement.

-General Liability insurance is a business insurance that protects your business for claims of injury, illness or damages.
+General liability insurance is a business insurance that protects a business for claims of injury, illness or damages.
 It is mostly a term used in the United States.
-In the UK it is more commonly known as “Business Liability insurance”, and typically comprises Public Liability and Product Liability.
+In the UK this type of cover is more commonly known as 'business liability insurance', and typically comprises public liability and product liability.